 As a beneficiary, it’s important to know how to receive the funds that y your loved one left for you.
 You can then use the money however you like, although your loved one’s insurer might deny the death benefit in certain cases — like fraud and criminal activity.

 As the beneficiary, you can choose how you want to receive the death benefit.
-Depending on your provider’s flexibility, you may be given the following options:
+Depending on the insurer’s flexibility, you may be given the following options: